weaversa/cryptol-course/labs/SAW/SAW.md

 ✅  The goal was verified!
 ```

+Finally, SAW is happy.
+More importantly, the C is correct and free of
+undefined behavior.

 # Pointers and Arrays

-We'll begin by writing a function that given two arrays of a common fixed size, say five, adds the
+We'll begin by writing a function that given two arrays of a common
-second to the first.
-One way to accomplish this is to pass in the two arrays, mutate the first
+fixed size, say five, adds the second to the first.
+One way to
+accomplish this is to pass in the two arrays, mutate the first and
-and return nothing:
+return nothing:

 ```C
 void addRow5Mutate(uint32_t a[5], uint32_t b[5]) {